What is Hearing Loss?

 Tinnitus: A Common Symptom

-Tinnitus, also common in older people, is typically described as ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing sound.
+Tinnitus, also common in older people, is typically described as ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
 It can come and go.
-It might be heard in one or both ears and be loud or soft.
+It might be heard in one or both ears and it may be loud or soft.
 Tinnitus can accompany any type of hearing loss and can be a sign of other health problems as well.

 If you think you have tinnitus, see your primary care doctor.
-You may be referred to an otolaryngologist -- a surgeon who specializes in the medical and surgical care of ear, nose, and throat diseases -- (commonly called an ear, nose, and throat doctor, or an ENT).
-The ENT will physically examine your head, neck, and ears and test your hearing to determine the appropriate treatment.
+You may be referred to an otolaryngologist—a doctor who specializes in the medical and surgical care of ear, nose, and throat diseases—also commonly called an ear, nose, and throat doctor, or an ENT.
+The otolaryngologist will physically examine your head, neck, and ears and request a hearing test by an audiologist.

 Hearing Loss Can Lead to Other Problems

 Some people may not want to admit they have trouble hearing.
 Older people who can't hear well may become depressed or may withdraw from others to avoid feeling frustrated or embarrassed about not understanding what is being said.
 Sometimes older people are mistakenly thought to be confused, unresponsive, or uncooperative just because they don't hear well.

 Hearing problems that are ignored or untreated can get worse.
 If you have a hearing problem, you can get help.
 See your doctor.
 Hearing aids, special training, certain medicines, and surgery are some of the choices that can help people with hearing problems.